+The Agency entered into a Memorandum of Agreement dated November 1, 2017 with the City of Ogdensburg to provide bridge funding for the redevelopment of property known as the Newell Building located at 100 Paterson Street in the city of Ogdensburg, New York.
 Under the Agreement, the Agency will provide up to \$1,000,000 in bridge financing.
 The City of Ogdensburg has obtained a Restore NY grant award for the project and upon receipt reimbursed the Agency.
 Subsequent to executing the agreement, the City of Ogdensburg obtained a second grant award for the project from a new source in the amount of \$300,000 and the Agency provided additional bridge financing in that amount similar to the terms set forth in the original agreement.
-At the conclusion of the rehabilitation the City of Ogdensburg transferred good and marketable title to the property to the St. Lawrence County Property Development Corporation (a related-party to the Agency).
-Rehabilitation work continues and a certificate of occupancy is anticipated in early 2022.
+At the conclusion of the rehabilitation the City of Ogdensburg transferred good and marketable title to the property to the St. Lawrence County Property Development Corporation (SLCPDC).